Filing a Wrongful Death Lawsuit for Mesothelioma

 Wrongful Death Settlements and Verdicts for Mesothelioma

 A mesothelioma trial verdict for a wrongful death mesothelioma lawsuit may result in a higher payout than a settlement.
-However, compensation is not guaranteed; verdict awards typically take longer than settlements.
+For example, Simmons Hanly Conroy helped a California family who lost their loved one to mesothelioma receive $60 million in a wrongful death settlement.
+However, compensation isn’t guaranteed.
+Trial verdicts typically take longer to receive than settlements.

 Most mesothelioma lawsuits settle out of court.
 These settlements provide guaranteed compensation.
 The average mesothelioma settlement is between $1 million and $2 million.

-- $81.5M in 2021: The Washington Supreme Court confirmed damages awarded to the estate of Jerry Coogan, who died of mesothelioma from exposure to asbestos in brakes and other mechanical parts.
+- $81.5M: The Washington Supreme Court confirmed damages in 2021 that were awarded to the estate of Jerry Coogan, who died of mesothelioma from exposure to asbestos in brakes and other mechanical parts.

-- $32.7M in 2018: A jury ordered Covil Corp. to pay damages to the estate of Franklin Finch, who died of mesothelioma following exposure to asbestos at a Firestone tire factory in Wilson, North Carolina.
+- $32.7M: A jury ordered Covil Corp. to pay damages to the estate of Franklin Finch in 2018.
+Finch died of mesothelioma following exposure to asbestos at a Firestone tire factory in Wilson, North Carolina.

 A qualified mesothelioma attorney has the expertise to advise families whether to settle or wait for trial.
 Compensation may also be available through wrongful death claims filed with asbestos trust funds.